katheich/project-1/README.md

 ### Game timing
-- Ghosts are on set intervals, moving one at a time using the algorithm in `moveGhost`
+- Ghosts are on set intervals, moving one at a time using the algorithm in `moveGhost` which was described above.
   ```js
     ghostInterval = setInterval(() => {
       for (let i = 0; i < 4; i++) {